jonathanrydholm/honout/packages/metrics/base/README.md

 ## Motivation

 Creates a standardized way of using metrics in applications.
-By default, prometheus is used as a metric collector but this can easily be replaced using @honout extension capabilities

 ## Usage